savelee/leeboonstra-new/source/_posts/dialogflow-cx-introduction.md

 <h3><a name="DFESvsDFCX">Dialogflow CX vs. Dialogflow Essentials: when to use which tool</a></h3>

-When you are a freelancer, start-up, or small business, when you are building a single chat or voice bot, for example, for the Google Assistant or building an FAQ bot, Dialogflow Essentials might be a better choice for you. **This tool is often choosen for it's simplicity**.
+When you are a freelancer, start-up, or small business, when you are building a single chat or voice bot, for example, for the Google Assistant or building an FAQ bot, Dialogflow Essentials might be a better choice for you. **This tool is often chosen for its simplicity**.

 When you are an enterprise customer building a large & complex chatbot platform or contact center customer experience, when data regionalization is crucial for you (for example because of GDPR) or your conversation requires lots of turn-taking turns and dialogue branches, Dialogflow CX is the tool to use. **This tool addresses the need for businesses to build more complex chat & contact center voice bots.**